btahir/standup-comedy/README.md

-# Standup Practice MVP
+# Standup Comedy Practice with AI

 ![Cover Image](./public/cover.webp)

-A minimal viable product (MVP) app designed for standup comedians to practice their sets with AI-generated crowd reactions.
+A simple app to practice your standup routine with AI-generated crowd reactions.

 Built upon the `nextjs-live-starter` by Deepgram, this app uses Deepgram's real-time transcription services to quickly transcribe your jokes, which are then categorized by OpenAI's GPT-3.5 Turbo into various reactions (funny, controversial, neutral, sad, applause, etc.).
 Based on the categorization, the app plays corresponding stock audio clips to simulate crowd reactions to your performance.